2025-01-04 – An analog clock

 Iteration 1: analog clock with a second hand

-For iteration 1, we will begin with a simple analog clock featuring only a second hand.
-This clock can be represented in two ways:
+We will begin with a simple analog clock featuring only a second hand.
+In the code, this clock can be represented in two ways:

 - Time representation